-DUAL DEGREE PROGRAMS WITH THE VALPARAISO UNIVERSITY SCHOOL OF LAW
+DUAL DEGREE PROGRAMS WITH THE VALPARAISO UNIVERSITY LAW SCHOOL

-For dual degree programs where credits from the Valparaiso University School of Law are applied to a graduate degree, only one course (maximum 3 credits) of D or D+ work will be permitted.
+For dual degree programs where credits from the Valparaiso University Law School are applied to a graduate degree, only one course (maximum 3 credits) of D or D+ work will be permitted.
 Grades below D are not accepted.
 Dual degree students who have earned more than three credits of D or D+ in coursework required for their graduate degree must take additional courses in their graduate program to substitute for credits that are not accepted.